 He called 9-11, but it was too late.

-An autopsy found that she had inhaled pieces of popcorn into her vocal cords, her bronchial tubes, and lung.
+An autopsy found that she had inhaled pieces of popcorn into her vocal cords, her bronchial tubes, and the lung.

-Her mother Christy Hale said neither one of us knew that popcorn was unsafe.
+Her mother, Christy Hale, said, neither one of us knew that popcorn was unsafe.

 Well, this is a tragic story, but this is not choking.